-In order to assess the performance of our models against removal of data in time, we trained different face mask detection models using fractions of the same training and validation sets of our BAFMD dataset.
+In order to assess the performance of our models against the removal of data in time, we trained different face mask detection models using fractions of the same training and validation sets of our BAFMD dataset.
 Six experiments were held by using 30%, 40%, 50%, 60%, 80%, and 100% of all training and validation samples, while the test set is kept fixed to be able to assess the performance fairly.
 The removed samples were chosen randomly in order to maintain a consistent distribution across different splits.
-This experimental setup indicates the potential performance drop for the researchers who would like to develop a face mask detection system using BAFMD dataset.
+This experimental setup indicates the potential performance drop for the researchers who would like to develop a face mask detection system using the BAFMD dataset.

-For face mask detection, we used our proposed YOLOv5 [32] model.
+For face mask detection, we used our proposed YOLO-v5 [32] model.
 In order to make the comparisons fair, we used the same hyperparameters for all the trainings.
-In Table 4, we show performance of our models with respect to different amount of training data.
-When all of the available data is used for the training 86.9% $mAP{0.5}$ is achieved.
-Removing 10% of the training images drops the performance by 1% to 2% in terms of $mAP{0.5}$.
-Therefore, the results indicate that a small percentage of the dataset can still provide sufficient amount of information to train a successful face mask detector.
+In Table 4, we show the performance of our models with respect to different amount of training data.
+When all of the available data is used for the training $86.9\% mAP{0.5}$ is achieved.
+Removing 10% of the training images drops the performance by 2% to 3% in terms of $mAP{0.5}$ .
+Therefore, the results indicate that a small percentage of the dataset can still provide a sufficient amount of information to train a successful face mask detector.
+The results also show sensitivity to the number of training data for face mask detection models.

-6. Conclusions
+6 Conclusions